jcsahnwaldt/browser-compat-tests/README.md

 Install Netpbm first.
 On macOS: `brew install netpbm`

-Load [test.html?width=10&height=10&fill=%20&text=Hello%20World](test.html?width=10&height=10&fill=%20&text=Hello%20World) in your browser, make a screenshot of the canvas area, save the screenshot as a PNG file `screenshot.png`, and decode the text with `pngtopam screenshot.png`.
+In theory, the following *should* work: Load [test.html](test.html) in your browser, make a screenshot of the canvas area, save the screenshot as a PNG file `screenshot.png`, and decode the text with `pngtopam screenshot.png`.

+In practice, it probably *won't* work, because the PNG screenshot won't be an exact representation of the canvas pixels.
+But it *does* work in headless mode.
+See below.

 ## Browser automation